WTBU Rebounds from 2016 Fire

-In the months following a three-alarm fire at the student-run radio station WTBU in March 2016, the staff worked out of a temporary space in the College of Communication basement, held a successful fundraiser, and gathered design ideas for their new studio during a visit with Howard Stern (CGS’74, COM’76) in New York.
+It’s been a long year and a half for student-run radio station WTBU, whose studios were destroyed by a three-alarm fire in March 2016.
+But the station persevered, with staff working out of a temporary space in the College of Communication basement, holding a successful fundraiser, and gathering design ideas for their new studio during a visit with Howard Stern (CGS’74, COM’76) in New York.

-All of that work paid off.
-Last October, the station broadcast live from its new state-of-the-art studio on the third floor of COM.
+All of that work has now paid off.
+Earlier this month, the station broadcast live from its new state-of-the-art studio on the third floor of COM.
 The first song they chose to play?
 Billy Joel’s “We Didn’t Start the Fire.”

 “We can’t thank COM enough,” says WTBU general manager Kyle Davi (COM’18).
 “Our new studios are double in size.
 We’re now back with more shows and plans to do podcasts, and across the hall we have a new performance studio so that bands can perform on air live.”